Much Ado About Nothing: Plot overview

 The next day, at the wedding, Claudio denounces Hero before the stunned guests and storms off with Don Pedro.
 Hero faints.
 A humiliated Leonato expresses his wish for her to die.
 The presiding friar intervenes, believing Hero innocent.
 He suggests that the family fake Hero's death to fill Claudio with remorse.
 Prompted by the stressful events, Benedick and Beatrice confess their love for each other.
 Beatrice then asks Benedick to kill Claudio as proof of his devotion.
 Benedick hesitates but is swayed.
 Leonato and Antonio blame Claudio for Hero's supposed death and threaten him, to little effect.
 Benedick arrives and challenges him to a duel.

 "Much Ado About Nothing", Act IV, Scene 2, the Examination of Conrade and Borachio (from the Boydell series), Robert Smirke (n.d.)

-On the night of Don John's treachery, the local Watch overheard Borachio and Conrade discussing their "treason" and "most dangerous piece of lechery that ever was known in the commonwealth", and arrested them therefore.
+On the night of Don John's treachery, the local Watch overhear Borachio and Conrade discussing their "treason" and "most dangerous piece of lechery that ever was known in the commonwealth", and arrest them therefore.
 Despite their ineptitude (headed by constable Dogberry), they obtain a confession and inform Leonato of Hero's innocence.
 Don John has fled, but a force is sent to capture him.
 Remorseful and thinking Hero dead, Claudio agrees to her father's demand that he marry Antonio's daughter, "almost the copy of my child that's dead".

 After Claudio swears to marry this other bride, she is revealed to be Hero.
 Claudio is overjoyed.
 Beatrice and Benedick publicly confess their love for each other.
 Don Pedro taunts "Benedick the married man", and Benedick counters that he finds the Prince sad, advising him: "Get thee a wife".
 As the play draws to a close, a messenger arrives with news of Don John's capture, but Benedick proposes to postpone deciding Don John's punishment until tomorrow so that the couples can enjoy their newfound happiness.
 The couples dance and celebrate as the play ends.